 Finally, I had to add a chain stay bridge so Scott would have an attachment point for his fender.
 Unfortunately, it lands right in the end of the tire clearance "bump".
 Not an easy part to miter, but I managed to get it in there!

 For the fender attachment on the dropout, I just drilled the flat part of the Waterford dropouts and threaded the holes.
+Not quite a new bike, but the next best thing!

 The Niner carbon fork is a bit massive up front, but I think once the bike is built up it'll look just fine.